timruffles/values/README.md

 <a id="derive"></a>

 To create a new version of a value object based on an old one, use the `derive` method.
-This eases the creation of modified value objects, without losing the benfits of their immutability.
+This eases the creation of modified value objects, without losing the benefits of their immutability.

 ```javascript
 var periodA = new Period(2012,2015);